Automate PowerPoint Slides Creation with Python

 Save the charts

-In order to be added to the PowerPoint, you need to save it locally.
+To add it to PowerPoint, you need to save it locally.

-You can add comments based on the chart you share that will summarize the performance of each week.
+You can add comments based on the chart you share that will summarise the performance of each week.

 Include these comments under the visuals for more clarity.